rabix/benten/Readme.md

 The inlined app can form a large and complex CWL document. _Benten_ offers help by allowing users to locate different logical parts of this big document and edit them in isolation.

+# Suggested flow when using _Benten_, your own local repository and the SBG app repository

+Since _Benten_ is directed at users who are extensively hand editing their CWL, presumably because they care about the presentation of the code, and the ability to perform sensible diffs on it, the following flow is suggested.

+## Library of command line tools

+As you create and test your command line tools, check them into your local repository as you normally do.
+When you are ready to share this tool, use push to publish this version to the SBG repository via _Benten_.
+At this point there will be a one line change to your code, with the id assigned to that tool by the SBG repository and the SBG version number.
+This modified code should also be checked in to keep a record.
+Each time you are ready to make an "official" version you should push to the SBG repository and check the code in with the new app id.

+## Workflows

+When creating workflows try to include only tools and workflows that have already been checked into the repository and opt to have them included inline even though this may slow you down.

+During development it may be tempting to use links to external documents in order to use the latest version of the tools your colleagues are putting out, but this can make debugging hard.
+It is more convenient to inline everything, freezing your versions, and then consciously update particular dependencies, or, if you are feeling particularly adventurous, do a mass update.

+In some cases, your colleagues will pull rank on you and force push their update on you.
+But that is a social matter for you all to sort out.

 # License
 [Apache 2.0](LICENSE)